mollie/gambio/README.md

  4. **Check if the order amount min and/or max value is fulfilled**
  5. **Check if there is any information in the Notifications section `Modules` » `Modules-Center` » `Mollie` » `Notifications`**
  6. **Check if there is any information in the logfile `Toolbox` » `Show logs`**

+# Release notes
+- 1.0.1: Translations for NL, DE, and FR are added.
+- 1.0.0: The initial release of Mollie integration with Gambio.